MicrosoftDocs/Viva/Viva/glint/survey-taking-for-employees.md

 - Google Chrome
 - Safari
 - Mozilla Firefox
-- You can also gain mobile access through iOS Safari and Android Chrome.
+- You can also gain mobile access through iOS Safari and Android Chrome